jorgebucaran/hyperapp/README.md

 We can dispatch an action when the user clicks on a button or types into a text field, but sometimes we want to react to something happening outside of our application.
 How do we subscribe to global events, animation frames, or clock ticks?
 Did the user resize the browser's window?
 Did the physical orientation of the hosting device change?
 Subscriptions allow us to listen for such things.

-Working with traditional event emitters requires complicated resource management like adding and removing event listeners, closing connections, clearing intervals—not to mention testing asynchronous code is tricky.
+Working with traditional event emitters requires complicated resource management like adding and removing listeners, closing connections, clearing intervals—not to mention testing asynchronous code is tricky.
 What happens when the source you are subscribed to shuts down?
 How do you cancel or restart a subscription?

 Subscriptions are plain objects that describe a connection to an event source.
 Similar to how we use a function to create virtual nodes instead of writing them out by hand, we use a function to create a subscription of the type of event we want to listen to.
-For time ticks there is [`@hyperapp/time`](lib/time), for mouse and keyboard events there is [`@hyperapp/mouse`] and [`@hyperapp/keyboard`].
-Need to use WebSockets for real-time two-way communication? [`@hyperapp/websocket`] has your back.
+For clock ticks there is [`@hyperapp/time`](lib/time), for global events like mouse or keyboard events there is [`@hyperapp/events`]().
+Need to use WebSockets for two-way communication? [`@hyperapp/websocket`]() has your back.

 ### Controlling time